YIRG-Dynamates/WP3_arousal_mediated_belief_updating/README.md

 This repository contains all scripts to reproduce all results and plots found in our paper from the data found in:  https://osf.io/equ2b/

+This pipeline works from the already fitted variables, which can be found in the OSF repository to download.
+The Bayesian Direction CP Model itself can (if necessary) be accessed here in the folder: "bayesian_directoin_cp_model" (making use of functions in "specific to spatial experiment" and "specific to temporal experiment").

+For questions contact: Roman.Fleischmann@oeaw.ac.at or meijerdavi1@gmail.com

 Skripts are roughly executed in alphabetical/numerical order as follows:

 1. PREPROCESSING (Matlab):